Compressed Feature Quality Assessment: Dataset and Baselines: Experiments and Analysis

-While the evaluated metrics demonstrate moderate performance in certain tasks and codecs, they also exhibit significant limitations.
-First, signal-based metrics like MSE lack task sensitivity and often fail to reflect meaningful semantic degradation, especially in segmentation and generation tasks.
-Second, cosine and CKA metrics, although capturing structural alignment, are sometimes unstable under nonlinear distortions introduced by learned codecs.
-Finally, none of the metrics generalize consistently across all tasks and compression strategies, suggesting that handcrafted similarity alone may not suffice for universal FQA.
-These limitations highlight the need for more adaptive, task-aware, or learned semantic quality estimators, which we consider for future work.
+Our evaluation reveals three key limitations of current CFQA metrics.
+First, signal-based metrics like MSE show limited task sensitivity and often correlate poorly with actual semantic degradation.
+Second, while cosine similarity and CKA capture structural relationships, they demonstrate instability when handling nonlinear distortions from learned codecs.
+Most importantly, none of these metrics achieves consistent performance across all tasks and compression methods, indicating that conventional similarity measures alone cannot provide universal CFQA solutions.
+These findings underscore the necessity for developing more adaptive, task-aware quality estimators -- a direction we plan to explore in future work.